Introduction to Big Data

 It is a combination of both Structured and Unstructured data.
 They have a proper structure yet lack the definition required.

 How is Work Made Easier?

-Before this came into existence, linear and a line-by-line analysis was done on the data available.
-Later with the introduction of computer life was made easy with Excel spreadsheets.
+Before this came into existence, the linear and line-by-line analysis was done on the data available.
+Later with the introduction of the computer life was made easy with Excel spreadsheets.
 The users needed to tabulate the different record and perform the required study to derive a meaningful report.
-It was a game changer in many different ways.
+It was a game-changer in many different ways.
 Extensive data sets up to terabyte can be processed and analyzed.
 Complex queries and algorithms are applied.
 Reports are generated with a better outcome with almost zero failures.
 All these in a matter of minutes to hours depending on the size of data fed.

 It is employed in a wide variety of domains such as Manufacturing, Healthcare, Energy, Insurance, Sports, etc. Some of the top companies are listed below:

 - HP enterprise